Implan-Group/api/impact/readme.md

     - State
     - Federal
     - Total
+- For Canadian projects, the CSV will include the following columns:
+    - GroupName
+    - EventName
+    - ModelName
+    - Impact
+    - Federal
+    - ProvincialAndTerritorial
+    - Local
+    - Indigenous
+    - CanadaPensionPlan
+    - QuebecPensionPlan
+    - GeneralGovernmentsTotal
+      - The General Governments Total is a summation of all the other listed sub tax category impacts, therefore the other tax values should never be added to the General Governments Total values.
+Results are not available in the sub tax categories for impacts run with Data Years 2020 and older.
 - For International projects, the CSV will include these columns:
     - GroupName
     - EventName
     - ModelName
     - Impact
     - Total
+---

 ## Estimated Growth Percentage